determined-ai/determined/tools/scripts/README.md

    environments repository, parse out the image tags, and update the relevant entries in `bumpenvs.yaml`.
-For every artifact found, this will set that artifact's `old` value to the previous `new` value, and set the new `new` value to the artifact produced by CI.
+For every artifact found, this will set that artifact's `old` value to the previous `new` value, and set the new `new` value to the artifact produced by CI, including the task environments and the agent AMIs.

+5. (optional) Run `./refresh-ubuntu-amis.py bumpenvs.yaml`.
+This will fetch
+   the up-to-date Ubuntu AMIs for each region for each of the `*_master_ami` and `*_bastion_ami` image tags in bumpenvs.yaml.
+This isn't strictly necessary; we just need to run it periodically, and now is a fine time.

-5. Run `./bumpenvs.py bumpenvs.yaml`.
+6. Run `./bumpenvs.py bumpenvs.yaml`.
 This will do a simple string replacement in the repository, replacing the `old` values with the `new` values for every image type identified in `bumpenvs.yaml`.